 - 4.1.
 Local Authorities have a statutory requirement to set aside each year part of their revenues as a provision for the repayment of debt, called the Minimum Revenue Provision (MRP).
 The provision is in respect of capital expenditure incurred in previous years and financed by borrowing. - 4.2.
 Regulations 27 and 28 in the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 [SI 3146, as amended] require local authorities to make a prudent amount of minimum revenue provision (MRP). - 4.3.
 The statutory requirement to make an MRP charge does not apply to the Housing Revenue Account (HRA). - 4.4.
 The MRP regulations were revised by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 [SI 2008/414].
-These regulations were complimented by the publication of guidance on determining the "prudent" level of MRP, to which authorities are required to
+These regulations were complimented by the publication of guidance on determining the "prudent" level of MRP, to which authorities are required to have regard.

-- have regard.
 The 2008 regulations and associated guidance allowed local authorities more flexibility in calculating their MRP annual charge. - 4.5.
 Authorities are required to prepare an annual statement of their MRP policy for submission to their full Council before the start of each financial year.
 The aim is to give elected Members the opportunity to scrutinise the proposed application of the MRP guidance. - 4.6.
-Revised guidance was published in February 2012 and again in February 2018.
-Changes made in the 2018 Guidance have been set out in the MRP policy statement. - 4.7.
-In November 2021, the Department for Levelling Up, Housing and Communities (DLUHC) published a consultation seeking views on proposed changes to the (Capital Finance and Accounting) (England) Regulations 2003 to better enforce the duty of local authorities to make prudent Minimum Revenue Provision each year.
-The proposed changes sought to (1) stop local authorities using capital receipts in lieu of a prudential charge to revenue, and (2) to ensure that they make an MRP charge in respect of borrowing associated with investment assets or capital loans.
-The original proposals were subsequently revised, and a further consultation was undertaken in July 2022.
-The Government subsequently published revised draft regulations and guidance for consultation in December 2023.
-This consultation is due to end on 16 February 2024 and the new regulations are expected to come into force from 1 April 2024.
-The policy document presented with this report has been revised to ensure that it is compliant with the anticipated changes introduced by the new regulations. - 4.8.
+Revised guidance was published in February 2012, in February 2018 and again in 2024.
+Changes made in the 2024 Guidance have been set out in the MRP policy statement. - 4.7.
+The policy document presented with this report has been revised to ensure that it is compliant with the changes introduced by the new regulations. - 4.8.
 The proposed MRP Policy Statement is set out in Appendix C.